project-illium/illium-documentation/docs/node/config_file.md

 ; Write libp2p logs to the terminal
 ; debug=1

+; Delete the blockchain from disk.
+; The node will store just the date needed to validate new blocks.
+; prune=1

 ; Disable the transaction index
 ; notxindex=1

 ; Delete the tx index
 ; droptxindex=1

+; Enable the wallet server index to serve lite wallets ; wsindex=1

+; Delete the wallet server index from the database
+; dropwsindex=1

 ; The max ban threshold.
 Overwhich nodes will be banned.
 ; maxbanscore=100